5 Easy Ways to Lower Your Car Insurance Premium

-Some car insurers are now using high-tech devices that automatically monitor your driving behaviour, and agreeing to use one could cut your car insurance premiums significantly.
-These devices monitor everything from the speed you drive to how quickly you stop and turn.
-The insurance agent can give you pointers on what the devices look for and how to adjust your driving behaviour to get a lower insurance rate.
+Some car insurers are now using apps that automatically monitor your driving behaviour, and downloading one could cut your car insurance premiums significantly.
+These apps monitor everything from the speed you drive to how quickly you stop and turn—and brake.
+The insurance agent can give you pointers on what the apps look for and how to adjust your driving behaviour to get a lower insurance rate.

 Here are seven reasons your car insurance claim could be denied.

 Consider Dropping Collision Coverage

 If your car is more than a few years old and your loan is fully paid off, you may no longer need collision coverage.
 Collision coverage is designed to pay for the damage to your car if you’re in an accident that is your fault, but the most insurance will pay is the value of your car.